microsoft/azuredevopslabs/labs/vsts/agile/readme.md

 1. Click on the VS icon and browse to the MyHealthClinic project.
 At this moment, we have only one project.
 You could select/create as many projects from here.

-   {% include note.html content= "If you haven't already, browse to your Visual Studio Team Services account you can sign in by going to (https://{youraccount}.visualstudio.com)." %}

    ![](images/6.png)

 ## Exercise 1: Working with Teams, Areas, and Iterations